Hershel Parker: Melville biography

-Volume 1 of Parker's two-volume biography, Herman Melville: A Biography, Vol. 1,1819-1851, Vol.2, 1851-1891, was one of two finalists for the 1997 Pulitzer Prize in Biography.
-Both volumes in turn won the highest award from the Association of American Publishers, the first volume in the category of “Literature and Language” (1997) and the second in a new category of “Biography and Autobiography” (2003).
-On September 22, 2008 at the inaugural public program of the CUNY Leon Levy Center for Biography, "An Eloquent Beginning", one of the presenters, Pulitzer Prize winner John Matteson, read aloud the first paragraph of Herman Melville: A Biography, 1819-1851, as an example of how “the opening paragraph should reflect the character of the subject, the way the music of a great aria fits the mood of the words being sung".
+Volume 1 of Parker's two-volume biography, Herman Melville: A Biography, Vol. 1, 1819-1851, Vol.2, 1851-1891, was one of two finalists for the 1997 Pulitzer Prize in Biography.
+Both volumes in turn won the highest award from the Association of American Publishers, the first volume in the category of Literature and Language (1997) and the second in a new category of Biography and Autobiography (2003).
+On September 22, 2008, at the inaugural public program of the CUNY Leon Levy Center for Biography, "An Eloquent Beginning", one of the presenters, Pulitzer Prize winner John Matteson, read aloud the first paragraph of Herman Melville: A Biography, 1819-1851, as an example of how "the opening paragraph should reflect the character of the subject, the way the music of a great aria fits the mood of the words being sung".

 In 2013 Parker published Melville Biography: An Inside Narrative, a companion volume to the two-volume biography that is, in part, a memoir of the decades of collaborative research that established a documentary, archival foundation for the two-volume biography.
-In Melville Biography, Parker also looks at the various theoretical approaches to editing, biography, and literary criticism widely practiced in recent decades — including Marxist Theory, The New Criticism, The New Historicism, Post-Structuralism, and Deconstruction — that he believes fostered the ahistorical, antiarchival biases that likely led some critics and reviewers to publish negative critiques of the two-volume biography.
-The book was singled out in The New Yorker Blog as a book to "watch out for" and received accolades from the respected biographer Carl Rollyson in his Wall Street Journal review "The Hunt for Herman Melville".
+In Melville Biography, Parker also looks at the various theoretical approaches to editing, biography, and literary criticism widely practiced in recent decades — including Marxist Theory, The New Criticism, The New Historicism, Post-Structuralism, and Deconstruction — that he believed fostered the ahistorical, antiarchival biases that likely led some critics and reviewers to publish negative critiques of the two-volume biography.
+The book was singled out in The New Yorker Blog as a book to "watch out for" and received accolades from the biographer Carl Rollyson in his Wall Street Journal review "The Hunt for Herman Melville".

-Editorial Projects: Herman Melville
+Editorial projects: Herman Melville

-He has undertaken five long-term collaborative projects.
-He was Associate General Editor of the Northwestern-Newberry Edition of The Writings of Herman Melville for 13 volumes and is General Editor for the final two volumes, Published Poems (2009) and “Billy Budd, Sailor” and Other Uncompleted Writings (2017).
+Parker undertook five long-term collaborative projects.
+He was Associate General Editor of the Northwestern-Newberry Edition of The Writings of Herman Melville for 13 volumes and is General Editor for the final two volumes, Published Poems (2009) and "Billy Budd, Sailor" and Other Uncompleted Writings (2017).
 He edited the 1820-1865 section of The Norton Anthology of American Literature (1979 and the next four editions); much of his work remains in the sixth edition (2007), according to Norton policy.
-For each of the four volumes of the edition of Melville in the Bibliothèque de la Pléiade, edited by Philippe Jaworski (1997–2010), he contributed a “Chronologie".
-Since 1986 he has been expanding Jay Leyda’s chronological documentary life, The Melville Log, from 1000 pages in the 1969 edition to 9000 pages.
-Parker has in preparation a three-volume selection to be published by the Gordian Press with Robert A. Sandberg collaborating as design and layout editor.
-In addition, Parker has written articles and books in collaboration with other scholars, most frequently with Brian Higgins, as in their Louisiana State University Press publication Reading Melville’s “Pierre; or, The Ambiguities” (2006).
+For each of the four volumes of the edition of Melville in the Bibliothèque de la Pléiade, edited by Philippe Jaworski (1997–2010), he contributed a "Chronologie".
+In 1986 he began expanding Jay Leyda's chronological documentary life, The Melville Log, from 1000 pages in the 1969 edition to 9000 pages.
+Parker had in preparation a three-volume selection to be published by the Gordian Press with Robert A. Sandberg collaborating as design and layout editor.
+In addition, Parker wrote articles and books in collaboration with other scholars, most frequently with Brian Higgins, as in their Louisiana State University Press publication Reading Melville's "Pierre; or, The Ambiguities" (2006).